spenmcgee/dnsimple-batch/README.md

 Now let's say you need to update your SPF records, but you want to insert a mechanism to the existing record:
 `node dnsimple-batch --filter-record-value='^v=spf1' --update-record-value-ensure-spf-mechanism='include:sendgrid.net'`

+## Log Levels

+This tool is fairly verbose if you want it to be.
+If you don't include '--loglevel' then the default log level is 'info'.
+You can supply 3 log levels:
+* '--loglevel=info': Shows pretty much everything
+* '--loglevel=notice': Only important stuff
+* '--loglevel=error': Only errors - useful for debugging problem